 I’ve recently added quite a few images of trombone sculptures on organs to the Trombone History Timeline.
 The dates of origin of these sculptures are difficult to nail down, as the organs on which they are housed tend to have multiple re-builds and renovations throughout their given histories; it is very likely that I have some of the dates wrong.
 Nonetheless, they make an interesting little collection of images.
-The commonalities are 1) with one possible exception, they all appear to depict angel-trombonists, 2) the depictions date from somewhat later than many other depictions of angel-trombonists, and 3) as opposed to a large portion of sacred trombone iconography, which appears to be centered in northern Italy, this set of iconography is centered in Germany.
+For example, 1) with one possible exception, they all appear to depict angel-trombonists, 2) the depictions date from somewhat later than many other depictions of angel-trombonists, and 3) as opposed to a large portion of sacred trombone iconography, which appears to be centered in northern Italy, this set of iconography is centered in Germany.
 Obviously, the importance of the trombone in German sacred music (and the German religious tradition in general) is a likely factor.

 1643—Berne, Niedersachsen, Germany: Renovations of the organ at St. Aegidius Church are completed by Harmen Kröger.
 It is probably at this time (or possibly at the 1714 renovation by Christian Vater) that a sculpture of a trombonist is added to the organ case (see below image; public domain) (Seggermann 29, 53).

 1658—Schöningen, Germany: Jonas Weigel completes the organ for St. Vincenzkirche, which includes a sculpture of an angel-trombonist on the organ case.
 The angel-musician on the opposite side plays the cornetto (see detail and full image below; public domain).1680-1685—Frauenberg bei Admont, Austria: Wallfahrtskirche (Pilgrimage Church) installs an organ.
 Decorating the organ case are several angels with musical instruments, including a trombone.
 In addition, along the front of the organ loft are several panels featuring paintings of music-making angels, including one angel playing trombone (see below image; public domain) (Forer, Orgeln in Österreich 224).

 1697-1703—Görlitz, Germany: The famous organ by Eugenio Casparini in the church of St. Peter und Paul features decorative sculpures of angels sitting atop the pipe structure.
 Each angel holds 2 instruments; 2 of the angels, sitting on opposite outside edges of the structure, hold trombones while playing trumpets (see below detail for trombonist on right) (Sonnaillon 92).